a-h-b/dadasnake/README.md

 ## The samples table
 Every samples table needs sample names (under header library) and file names (just the names, the path should be in the config file under header r1_file and potentially r2_file).
 Since DADA2 estimates run-specific errors, it can be helpful to give run IDs (under header run).
+If you have many (>500 samples), it is also useful to split them into runs for the analysis, as some of the most memory-intensive steps are done by run.
 If several fastq files should end up in the same column of the OTU table, you can indicate this by giving these libraries the same sample name (under header sample).
 Libraries from different runs are combined in the final OTU table (example 1).
 Libraries from the same run are combined after primer-processing (example 2).
 Example 1:
 ![overview](https://github.com/a-h-b/dadasnake/blob/master/documentation/samples_ex1.png)
 Example 2: